Public consultation on the draft report for the fresh passionfruit (Passiflora edulis) from Vietnam risk analysis has closed.

 - fruit flies: Oriental fruit fly (Bactrocera dorsalis), melon fly (Zeugodacus cucurbitae) and pumpkin fruit fly (Zeugodacus tau)

-- mealybugs: Pacific mealybug (Planococcus minor) and mango mealybug (Rastrococcus invadens)
+- mealybug: Pacific mealybug (Planococcus minor)

 - scale insects: dictyospermum scale (Chrysomphalus dictyospermi), mulberry scale (Pseudaulacaspis pentagona) and West Indian red scale (Selenaspidus articulatus)